 The Corporation has no significant financial or contractual obligations other than a demand loan facility with a major Canadian bank - refer to "Demand Loan Facility" above.
-The Corporation currently holds approximately 63% of its assets, with a fair value of approximately \$144M, in marketable securities.
+The Corporation currently holds approximately 64% of its assets, with a fair value of approximately \$142M, in marketable securities.
 It has the liquidity to readily meet all of its operating expense requirements and its obligations under the loan facility.

-In the first nine months of 2018, the Corporation did not conduct any additional financing activities.
-As at the date of this MD&A, the Corporation does not have any capital expenditure commitment which the Corporation plans to fund from sources other than the existing loan facility or by liquidating some of its marketable securities.
+In 2018, the Corporation did not conduct any additional financing activities.
+As at the date of this MD&A, the Corporation does not have any capital expenditure commitments, which the Corporation plans to fund from sources other than the existing loan facility or by liquidating some of its marketable securities.